Patient Power Co-Founder and President

 See videos with Andrea and read her blogs

 Amanda Beard is our Production Manager and Blog Editor.
 She started cultivating versatile media communication skills beginning in high school and graduated from the University of Houston in Clear Lake with a Bachelor of Arts in Communication.
 She has interned for public relations agencies, TV stations and tech start-up companies that have helped her gain proficiency working with different media - newspaper, blogging, content writing, social media and production.
 With her experience, Amanda is helping the team put together events, and assisting with content development and production.
 Amanda knows from personal experience how cancer touches the lives of nearly everyone and believes patient education and self-advocacy is essential for customizing care and living well.
 She is excited about the opportunity to help connect patients to our supportive community and the latest research.

 Web Editorial and Publishing Manager

-Maui Voskova is our Social Media Specialist at Patient Power.
+Maui Voskova is our Special Projects Producer at Patient Power.
 In her role, she schedules and produces our Facebook Live videos, promotes live events via social media, collaborates on social engagement strategies, collects insights on our social media campaigns and general assisting on the production team.
 Maui joined us in March 2019.
 She has an Associate’s Degree in Communications from MiraCosta College, and she is continuing her education at CSU San Marcos, where she is pursuing her Bachelor's Degree in Communications with a Minor in Anthropology.
 When Maui’s not working or finishing her studies in Communications and Anthropology, you can find her planning her next international travel adventure.
 This could be anywhere from constructing homes in East Tijuana, Mexico for families with disabled children to building on her already well-traveled shoulders of backpacking through Asia and Europe.

 Content and Community